sonic-net/SONiC/doc/sflow/sflow_hld.md

   Where
   * value is the average number of packets skipped before the sample is taken.
 As per SAI samplepacket definition : *"The sampling rate specifies random sampling probability as the ratio of packets observed to samples generated.
 For example a sampling rate of 100 specifies that, on average, 1 sample will be generated for every 100 packets observed."*
   * The value of 0 is used to disable sFlow.
+Valid range 1:8388608

 * sflow genetlink \<add|del> \<name> \<multicast-group-id>